Sye Raa Narasimha Reddy: Music

 A. R. Rahman was initially approached to compose the music for the film, but in November 2017, he announced that, he will not be a part of this project, citing a busy schedule.
-After Rahman's refusal, composers S. Thaman (who provided music for the film's motion poster), Hiphop Tamizha and Himesh Reshammiya were reportedly in consideration.
-In February 2018, Ilayaraaja was rumoured to compose music for te flick, however no official announcement has been made in development.
+After Rahman's refusal, composers Thaman S (who provided music for the film's motion poster), Hiphop Tamizha and Himesh Reshammiya were reportedly in consideration.
+In February 2018, Ilaiyaraaja was rumoured to compose music for te flick, however no official announcement has been made in development.
 In July 2018, Amit Trivedi was hired to compose music for the film, thus making his debut in the Telugu film industry.
 Julius Packiam provided the background score for the film.
 Sirivennela Seetharama Sastry, Anantha Sriram, Chandrabose, Swanand Kirkire, Madhan Karky, Azad Varadaraj, and Siju Thuravoor wrote the lyrics for the soundtrack in Telugu, Hindi, Tamil, Kannada, and Malayalam respectively.

 Lahari Music acquired the music rights for Telugu, Tamil, Malayalam and Kannada languages, whereas Hindi music rights were sold to T-Series.
 Prior to the soundtrack release, the first song, "O Sye Raa" was released as the film's lead single on 1 September 2019, which had vocals by Sunidhi Chauhan and Shreya Ghoshal, rendering the song in all languages.
 The complete soundtrack album was released in all languages (Telugu, Tamil, Hindi, Malayalam, and Kannada) on the same day, through streaming platforms, whereas it was released later in YouTube on 2 September 2019.